alexroygh/ecommerce-chatbot/README.md

   - Product explorer with search and filter
 - **Backend (Flask + SQLAlchemy + JWT):**
   - RESTful API for authentication, product search, and chat
-  - SQLite database with 100+ mock products
+  - SQLite database with 50 mock products and 2 test users
   - JWT-based authentication and session management
   - Simple keyword-based chatbot logic